Seckrit-Lab/whoami-america/books/The Beloved Dead Chapter 0.tada.md

 Dr. Ray Thomas: A brilliant and eccentric engineer

-Bill Gambler: A friend and former colleague of Joseph.
-Bill is a computer programmer and hacker who has spent time in prison and in mental hospitals.
+Bill Gambler: Bill is a computer programmer and hacker who has spent time in prison and in mental hospitals.
+He is a consultant on the Damocles project.
 He has a moderate view of Large Language Models as a tool to facilitate human communication and connection in an unprecedented way.
-When Joseph calls him, his words may help to bring the two together — either by wisely counseling them to resolve their differences, or by being so strange that their differences seem trivial in comparison.

 Outcomes:
 - The game is over when the player has learned of the nature of Project Damocles.